 OIDs (but not their documentation or implementation results) must be published and widely-available through IALA websites or other means.

-OIDs must not use 3-letter country codes defined in ISO 3166-1 alpha-3.

 All OID assignments are to be considered permanent.

 Should an organization change name or in another such situation, an OID may be transferred between entities with an understanding of continuity of operations and MRN application.